Encharted Cook

 Two pie crust shells in pans on a floured surface with a rolling pin with text overlay.

-My Homemade Pie Crust contains both butter and shortening to make it tender and flakey.
-The secret to a perfect crust is chilling the crust.
+My Homemade Pie Crust contains both butter and shortening to make it tender and flaky.
+Get my 5 secrets for making the perfect pie crust!

 There are many recipes and techniques for making the best homemade pie crust.
 Some say you must have everything super icy cold.
 Others state to add ingredients like lemon juice, vinegar, vodka, or even a beaten egg.